Proofread your manuscript

 - You may need to do several proofreading rounds, looking for different things each time (e.g. one for punctuation, one for spelling, and a separate check for elements, e.g. tables or statistical formulas).

-- Show the draft to someone else who can view it with a fresh, unbiased pair of eyes.
+- Show the draft to someone else who can view it from a fresh perspective.

 - Know what mistakes you commonly make, for example, words that you commonly misspell, and look out for these in particular.

 - Try printing it.
 Sometimes it’s easier to spot errors in a paper version and you can also use a ruler to stop your eye moving down the page too quickly.

 - Don’t rely on spell check.
 It has been known to make embarrassing errors.